sf-wdi-26/modules/w04/d04/m1-active-record-models/readme.md

 end
 ```

 Gorgeous, success!
-Now we change it.
+Now let's change it again!

 ## Changes to our DB - Demo (10 mins)

 Just like we can write migrations to create tables, we can write migrations to add, change or delete attributes, update data types, change table names, and even delete tables.
+The entire purpose of migrations are to make architectural changes to the database.

-We decided we want to collect data about the instruments the artists play, so we need to create a migration:
+We have also decided we want to collect data about the instruments the artists play, so we need to add a column to house that data.
+Let's create another migration:

 ```bash
 rake db:create_migration NAME=add_instrument_to_artists
 db/migrate/20150710154423_add_instrument_to_artists.rb
 ```

-In ```db/migrate/20150710154423_add_instrument_to_artists.rb```:
+In the new migration:

 ```ruby
 class AddInstrumentToArtists < ActiveRecord::Migration